100+ Activities & Things To Do in Pittsburgh, PA

 One of the best things about golf is there are a number of different ways to enjoy the game.
 And if you’re not looking to spend the better part of a day on the pro course, driving ranges and mini golf are a perfect alternative.
 Hit a bucket of balls for a few bucks at ranges such as Vietmeier Golf Center or test your putting skills at places like Glen’s Mini Golf.
 Take your friends or family to a nearby location and work toward that perfect game.

+Recent renovations to our field by pond contractors have made our course one of the more scenic ones available today.
 Visit our Golf in Pittsburgh page to find a driving range or mini golf course near you.

 Open Memorial Day through the summer months, Kayak Pittsburgh provides hourly rentals and group rates from their locations at the North Shore, North Park and Aspinwall Riverfront Park.
 In addition to their famous yellow kayaks, they also offer bike rentals, stand up paddle boards, rowboats, canoes and pedal boats.
 Paddling on the three rivers especially provides a unique way to explore downtown Pittsburgh and take in the beautiful cityscape.